gamingsolved/paperspace-api-php-client/README.md

 ## How to modify and extend the API specifications

 The PHP API clients provided by this project are generated automatically as far as possible (see below).
-To do so, this project manages [Open API Specification / Swagger](https://swagger.io/specification/) based definition of the Paperspace API in its different versions.
-As there is currently no (known) way to generated these definitions based on the [Paperspace API client code](https://github.com/Paperspace/paperspace-node) directly, the Swagger definitions are created and updated manually.
+To do so, this project manages [Open API Specification / Swagger](https://swagger.io/specification/) based definitions of the Paperspace API in its different versions.
+As there is currently no (known) way to generated these definitions based on the [Paperspace API Node.js client code](https://github.com/Paperspace/paperspace-node) directly, the Swagger definitions are created and updated manually.

 To do so, the code documentation for each API call is used as a reference - for example, the `create machine` API call is defined in the official Node.js API client code at